cessnao3/PortsmouthRaceCalc/README.md

 ## Scoring Methodology

-For finished times, boats are handicapted based on the [Portsmouth Yardstick](https://www.ussailing.org/wp-content/uploads/2018/01/2017-North-American-Portsmouth-Yardstick-Handbook.pdf) to produce a "comparable" score.
+For finished times, boats are handicapped based on the [Portsmouth Yardstick](https://www.ussailing.org/wp-content/uploads/2018/01/2017-North-American-Portsmouth-Yardstick-Handbook.pdf) to produce a "comparable" score.
 This final time is then used to determine the ranking of skippers in a race.

 Notes:
 - Up to two RC instances may be scored